yaraalhammouri/FUTURE_FS_03/README.md

 # Saddle Café UAE Website

 ## Project Overview
-This project is a professional website created for Saddle Café UAE, a popular café offering coffee, desserts, and fresh meals.
+This project is a professional website created for Saddle Café UAE, a popular café brand in the UAE offering coffee, desserts, and fresh meals.

+---

-## Objective
+## Short Pitch

-The goal of this website is to improve the café’s online presence and make it easier for customers to:
-- Explore menu items
-- Learn about the brand
-- Find contact information quickly
+**Who the business is:**
+Saddle Café UAE is a well-known café that provides high-quality coffee, desserts, and casual dining experiences across the UAE.

+**What problem the website solves:**
+Many customers rely on online information before visiting a café.
+Without a clear and organized website, it can be difficult for customers to explore the menu, understand the brand, or find contact details quickly.

+**How it helps attract customers:**
+This website presents Saddle Café in a clean, modern, and professional way.
+It makes it easy for customers to view popular menu items, learn about the café, and find contact information.
+This improves customer trust, enhances the café’s online presence, and encourages more people to visit.

+---

 ## Website Features
 - Home page introducing the café